AokoMercyline/Instagram-App/README.md

 | A list of users displays | Click `follow` button to follow(currently not working) | Reloaded to the homepage

 ## KNOWN BUGS
-* Live link doesnt reload already posted images
-* Still working on comment section for the image,user cant cannot on post and like too

 * Follow section is not working
 * The app is still on development process